How 5G Impacts Your CX Strategy

 5G should improve the experience of your customers by helping you deliver more speed, new products, higher efficiency and deeper integrations into powerful technologies like artificial intelligence and machine learning.
 Here are three ways 5G is set to impact your CX strategy in 2020 and beyond:

-Network Slicing will allow for multiple virtual networks to be created on top of a shared physical infrastructure, along with the ability to span across multiple parts of a network (core network, transport layer, or access network).
-Each network slice will create an end to end virtual network with both compute and storage functionality.
+Introduce New Services with Network Slicing: Network slicing lets network operators easily set up multiple virtual networks on top of a shared physical infrastructure while providing the ability to span across multiple parts of a network (core network, transport layer or access network).
+Each network slice creates an end-to-end virtual network.

-For example, call centers are already incorporating AI to help identify customer patterns.
-By using 5G to further process customer support trends, AI will be able to better prepare call center agents to serve customers while powering chatbots to assist customers directly.
+Think Deeper with Big Data Analytics: Call centers are already incorporating AI to help identify customer patterns.
+By making analytics a more significant part of your CX strategy, you’ll be able to better prepare your call center agents to serve your customers while enabling intelligent chatbots to assist customers directly with increasingly complex questions.

-5G-powered analytics will also be necessary to power a new generation of immersive experiences across the CX spectrum.
-VR and AR will be used by customers to interact with chatbots and human agents alike for everything from shopping to technical support.
+In addition, 5G-powered analytics can power a new generation of immersive experiences across the CX spectrum.
+While still in the early stages, VR and AR are expected to one day be used by customers to interact with chatbots and human agents alike for everything from shopping to technical support.

-5G and analytics will be crucial for providing the performance and intelligence needed for these technologies to work anytime.
+The impact of 5G and analytics should be crucial for providing the performance and intelligence needed for these technologies to work anytime.